-The U.S. EX and Canadian EX-R models have an Anti-lock Brake System (ABS) as standard equipment.
-It is optional on the U.S. LX model
+All U.S. models and the Canadian sixpassenger model have an Anti-lock Brake System (ABS) as standard equipment.
+It is optional on the Canadian seven-passenger model.
 ABS helps you maintain steering control.
 It does this by helping you to prevent the wheels from locking up and skidding.